FnPIG/data-depth-inference/README.md

 # Welcome!

-This readme will guide you through the use of the code in this repository.
+This readme will guide you to use of the code in this repository.

 The code in this repository is for nonparametric prior-free and likelihood-free posterior inference.